EmilDimov93/Meadow/README.md

 Version log:

-Meadow 1.0: One function called meadow();, takes no arguments
+Meadow 1.0: One function called meadow(); that takes no arguments.
+Works with C and C++

-Meadow 2.0: Function meadow(length of X axis of your meadow, length of Y axis of your meadow); now takes two arguments, regarding the size of your meadow
+Meadow 2.0: Function meadow(length of X axis of your meadow, length of Y axis of your meadow); now takes two arguments, regarding the size of your meadow.
+No longer works with C, only C++